 Live Poker Venues in South Korea

-In the last years, Poker Tours started organizing Live Tournaments in Korea, which locals could participate in.
-Amongst them, the most famous ones were PokerStars Festival Korea, APPT Korea, which both took place at the Incheon Paradise City, and the APT Korea Seoul at the Grand Walkerhill Seoul.
+In the last years, poker tours started organizing live tournaments in Korea, which locals could participate in.
+Amongst them, the most famous ones were PokerStars Festival Korea, APPT Korea, which both took place at the Incheon Paradise City; as well as the APT Korea Seoul at the Grand Walkerhill Seoul.

 The famous Triton Super High Rollers organization also put South Korea on their map, with a stop on Jeju Island, as well as the World Poker Tour, with their very first Event in Korea in 2018 at the Incheon Paradise City.

 – Casinos and Poker Rooms in South Korea –

 – Play Online Poker in South Korea –

 Online Poker Legislation in South Korea